hexagontk/hexagon/hexagon_site/pages/gradle.md

 To set up this script's parameters, check the [build variables section].
 This helper settings are:

 * javaScriptDirectory: JavaScript directory inside the `web` directory.
-By default it is: "js".
+By default, it is: "js".

 ## Application

 Gradle's script for a service or application.
 It adds two extra tasks:

 * buildInfo: add configuration file (`application.properties`) with build variables to the package.
-* serve: Run the service in another thread.
-This allows the possibility to 'watch' source changes.
+* watch: Run the application in another thread.
+This allows the possibility to watch source changes.
-  To run the services and watch for changes you need to execute this task with the	`--continuous` (`-t`) Gradle flag.
-Ie: `gw -t serve`.
+  To run the application and watch for changes you need to execute this task with the `--continuous` (`-t`) Gradle flag.
+Ie: `gw -t watch`.

-To use it apply `$gradleScripts/application.gradle` to your `build.gradle`.
+To use it, apply `$gradleScripts/application.gradle` to your `build.gradle`.

 To set up this script's parameters, check the [build variables section].
 This helper settings are:

-* applicationClassName: name of the class with the main method of the service.
+* mainClassName: name of the class with the main method of the application.

 ## JBake